DigiBP/Team-Strawberries/README.md

 # Introduction
-The selection of the supplier might be a quite tought process to go through, however it is a crucial one, since it has a significant impact on the success or losses of a company.
-That said a strategic approach of choosing the right supplier is important.
-The supplier selection process involves many different steps, which has a direct effect on company's resourses such as human, financial, time, as well as the quality and reliability of it all.
-In addition, supplier selection also plays a key role in managing risk and ensuring compliance.
-It requires careful planning, evaluation and communication, where introduction of digitalization and automation can improve supply process, enhance sustainability and reduce costs.
-Our project team is dedicted to help the SMEs to chose the right supplier efficienlty and without investing too much time in the due dilligence process.
+Choosing the right supplier can be a challenging task, yet it is vital due to its profound influence on a company's profitability or losses.
+Therefore, it's essential to employ a strategic method in picking the most appropriate supplier.
+The selection procedure involves numerous steps which directly impact the company's resources, including personnel, financial, and time resources, as well as the overall quality and reliability.
+Furthermore, supplier selection is integral to risk management and ensuring regulatory compliance.
+This process calls for meticulous planning, assessment, and communication.
+The integration of digital and automated solutions can enhance the supply process, promote sustainability, and reduce costs.
+Our project team is committed to assisting small and medium enterprises (SMEs) in efficiently choosing the best supplier, minimizing the time and effort spent on due diligence.

 ## Background
 Our project's primary objective is to transform and enhance the supplier selection process by leveraging digitalization and automation technologies.
 The case presented further, shall be used for best practice cases for other SMEs.
 By integrating these cutting-edge solutions, we aim to significantly improve the efficiency and effectiveness of the decision-making process for choosing suppliers.
 To achieve this, we plan to develop sophisticated decision models that incorporate clearly defined rules and criteria, ensuring a consistent and transparent evaluation process.